PlatinumSrc/PlatinumSrc/README.md

             - [MinGW 7.1.0 win32 sjlj](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.1.0/threads-win32/sjlj/i686-7.1.0-release-win32-sjlj-rt_v5-rev2.7z/download)
                 - It might work with other versions but they need to not require `___mb_cur_max_func` from msvcrt.dll or `AddVectoredExceptionHandler` from kernel32.dll
             - [psrc-sdl2 MinGW 7.1.0 build](https://github.com/PQCraft/psrc-sdl2/releases/latest/download/SDL2-devel-2.29.0-mingw-7.1.0.zip)
+    - Compiling for web browsers
+        - Compiling to JS and WebAssembly using Emscripten
+            - GNU Make
+            - Emscripten
     - Compiling for the Xbox using the NXDK
         - Compiling on any supported platform
             - [NXDK](https://github.com/XboxDev/nxdk)